mwerezak/micropython-programmer/README.md

 micropython port (e.g. the micropython Unix port) on the host computer (to "cross-install" packages using upip).

+This tool has so far only been tested with the Raspberry Pi Pico.

 ### How it works

 The tool itself is an executable Python module, `upload_mpy`.
 It uses `upip`